 Milt Pappas is remembered for being involved in a very lopsided trade, on December 9, 1965 when he was dealt by the Baltimore Orioles to the Cincinnati Reds, alongside pitcher Jack Baldschun and outfielder Dick Simpson, for future Hall of Famer Frank Robinson.
 Robinson won the Triple Crown for the Orioles in 1966 as well as the AL MVP Award, and led the Birds to a World Series sweep over the Los Angeles Dodgers; the Robinson-led Orioles would return to the World Series three more times from 1969 to 1971.

-Milt Pappas came one batter short of throwing a perfect game for the Chicago Cubs on September 2, 1972.
+It should be noted that he came one batter short of throwing a perfect game for the Chicago Cubs on September 2, 1972.
 He had 2 balls and 2 strikes on hitter #27, Larry Stahl of the San Diego Padres, and his last two pitches were ruled balls.
 He settled for the no-hitter, but he never forgave the umpire.
-In his frequent tirades against the umpire (Bruce Froemming) he usually tacitly implies that the pitch was in fact outside the strike zone.
+In his frequent tirades against the umpire (Bruce Froemming) he usually tacitly implied that the pitch was in fact outside the strike zone.
 He argued that the last pitch in Don Larsen's perfect game was a foot outside the strike zone but the ump gave Larsen the call, so this guy should've done it as well.
-His own catcher, Randy Hundley, has also made statements indicating that the pitch was outside.
-He screamed at the ump after the walk that he blew his chance to make history for himself.
+His own catcher, Randy Hundley, also made statements indicating that the pitch was outside.
+Pappas screamed at the ump after the walk that he blew his chance to make history for himself.
 The reporters after the game asked Froemming if he realized he blew his chance to be remembered.
 "What are the names of the other umpires who called perfect games?" he replied.
 After a silent response Froemming finished with: "That's how famous I'd be."
-Ironically, he's more well-known for that call that any of the perfect game umps.
+Ironically, he's better known for that call than any of the perfect game umps.
 Pappas set another mark in 1972 when he finished the season with 11 straight wininng starts, including the no-hitter.
 No Cubs pitcher has topped that since; Jake Arrieta came closest with 8 straight winning starts in 2015.